 - If you select more than one guide in the PDF tab of the Software Updates window, the blue button will change from Install 1 Item to Install X Items.
 This button should always display the number of guides that have been selected to install.

 - If the 'Install' button is greyed out, check that you have selected the column to the left of the guide, not the right (the done column).

-When you want to know something who better to turn to them your friends and colleagues for advice?
-Think of the Genie Messageboard as a virtual home for these helpful friends where you can ask for a helping hand.
+When you want to know something, who better to turn to than your friends and colleagues for advice?
+Think of the Genie Community as a virtual home for these helpful friends where you can ask for advice and ideas.
 Search through existing topics and conversations or post a new question and wait to hear all the useful resolutions offered up by community members.